 All students in the Program must participate in activities of the Institute of Legal Studies at the Law School, including scheduled lectures, seminars, and fellows' workshops throughout their residency in Madison.

 During the first three years, students must complete one full academic year of study in the Law School and two full academic years of study in the Political Science Department.
 The normal sequence is described below.

 1. First Year in Political Science Department (Year 1)

-A student's first-year program must be approved by his or her advisors.
+A student's first-year program must be approved by their advisors.
 During the first year in the Political Science Department, a student is expected to take courses only in the Political Science Department, including Political Science 800.
 During the second semester of the first year in the Political Science Department, a student may take law-related course outside the Law School (including courses cross-listed with the Law School).